 With the improvement in technology, we can see new components and devices coming up- one of them is SSD.
 Yes, Solid State Drive.
 They could be high in price but are more efficient when compared to HDDs.
 Many users use them because of their high-speed and high capacity.
 You can achieve top speed to read and write of about 550MB/sec with SSDs.
 Another example of speed is that you can boot into Windows 8 within 7 seconds using SSDs.

-As we all know that rotating engine and data reader components of HDDs are easily affected by external factors such as shaking, falling, and applying pressure that may result in complete inactivity even though the data is still available.
+As we all know the rotating engine and data reader components of HDDs are easily affected by external factors such as shaking, falling and applying pressure that may result in complete inactivity even though the data is still available.
 The available data can be retrieved, but the device loses its ability to operate.
-You can always rely on professionals for data recovery, whether its HDD or SSD.
+You can always rely on professionals for data recovery, whether it’s HDD or SSD.